CloudLabsAI-Azure/SQL-database-in-Microsoft-Fabric/Workshop_Exercises/08 - Managing Production Workloads.md

 #### Activity: Analyze metrics like CPU usage, connections, and query performance.

-The Performance Dashboard in Fabric SQL database displays the performance status of the database and offers varying levels of metrics visibility.
+The Performance Dashboard in Microsoft Fabric SQL database displays the performance status of the database and offers varying levels of metrics visibility.

 You can use the Performance Dashboard to view database performance metrics, to identify performance bottlenecks, and find solutions to performance issues.